vlaaad/vlaaad.github.io/_posts/2019-04-05-growing-cljfx.md

 Described like that, same instance of `ToggleGroup` will be reused no matter what the arguments to `radio-group` function are.
 The problem is, to make `:toggle-group` prop recognize maps with `:fx/type` key, we have to use `dynamic` lifecycle instead of `scalar`, and it does not support instances.
 It should not support instances, because it is idiomatic in cljfx to describe everything with maps, and if you want instance, there is a special extension lifecycle for that: `fx/ext-instance-factory`, and you still describe your instance with a map.

-So I ask myself: will this change provide more?
+So I ask myself: will replacing `scalar` lifecycle with `dynamic` provide more?
 Will it require less?
-And it turns out replacing `scalar` with `dynamic` will result in opposite: *requiring more* and *providing less*.
-Code will require more, because providing instance to `:toggle-group` won't be enough, it will have to be wrapped in a map.
+And it turns out replacing it will result in the opposite: *requiring more* and *providing less*.
+It will require more, because providing instance to `:toggle-group` won't be enough, it will have to be wrapped in a map.
 Code will provide less, because for current input it will throw in exception.

 So I made a new lifecycle instead, one that will check if description is instance of a `ToggleGroup`, and then either use `scalar` or `dynamic`, and currently `ToggleButton`'s prop map looks like that: